Tree-OPO: Off-policy Monte Carlo Tree-Guided Advantage Optimization for Multistep Reasoning: Methodology

 \subsection{Heuristic Baselines for Advantage Calculation}

-In practice, rather than directly solving the constrained quadratic program in \eqref{eq:sae-opt}, we compute advantages using heuristic baselines combined with a simple mean-centering step.
-This preserves the scale of prefix-conditioned advantages, avoids distorting variance across stages, and remains computationally efficient.\footnote{Normalizing by the standard deviation, as is common in policy-gradient methods, would rescale advantages inconsistently across prefixes and introduce bias into stage comparisons; see App.~\ref{app:baseline-normalization}.}
+While SAE is formally defined by the constrained quadratic program in Eq.~\eqref{eq:sae-opt}, solving this for every training batch can be computationally intensive.
+We therefore primarily evaluate several computationally efficient \textbf{heuristic baselines} (e.g., expectation, optimistic) that approximate the prefix-conditioned advantages.\footnote{Normalizing by the standard deviation, as is common in policy-gradient methods, would rescale advantages inconsistently across prefixes and introduce bias into stage comparisons; see App.~\ref{app:baseline-normalization}.} To benchmark these heuristics against the formal SAE definition, we also evaluate the \textbf{SAE (Hard Constraints)} method, which uses the non-convex \textit{hard} formulation ($\|\bm a\|^2 = N$).
+An empirical comparison against the \textit{soft} formulation~\ref{eq:sae-opt} used in our theoretical analysis is deferred to the extended version.

 For each sampled prefix $p_i$ with reward $r_i$, we first compute a raw advantage:

 where $V(p)$ is a heuristic estimate of the expected return from prefix $p$, summarizing outcomes of rollouts within its subtree.
 These raw advantages $a'_i$ are then mean-centered to obtain the final advantages $a_i$, ensuring zero-mean and stabilizing training by reducing bias in gradient estimates.